awwright/http-progress/draft-wright-http-patch-byterange.md

 Servers MUST read a Content-Range field from the patch document that completely indicates the parts of the target resource to write to, and produce a 422 or 400 error if none is found.
 (This would mean the client may be using a yet-undefined mechanism to specify the target range.)

-Currently, the only defined range unit is "bytes", however this may be other, yet-to-be-defined values.

-In the case of "bytes", exactly those bytes are changed.
-However, a unit MAY define write semantics different from a read, if symmetric behavior would not make sense.
-For example, if a Content-Range field identifies an item in a JSON array, a write to this item may add or remove a leading or trailing comma, not technically part of the item itself, in order to keep the resulting document well-formed.

 The client MUST NOT send the unsatisfied-range form (e.g. `bytes */1000`); this is not meaningful.

 The client MAY indicate the anticipated final size of the document by providing the complete-length form, for example `bytes 0-11/12`.
 This value does not affect the success of the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.